Do You Need a Bank Safe Deposit Box for Storing Valuables?

 The other main category of items that should be kept in a safe-deposit box is valuable items with monetary or sentimental value that you would miss if they were stolen.
 This could include gold, jewels or other family heirlooms.

 How Safe is a Safe-deposit Box?

-Items That Should Be Left Outside a Safe-Deposit Box
+What Should Be Left Outside a Safe-Deposit Box?

 The only people who have access to your safe-deposit box are those whose names are on the rental agreement.
 You should therefore keep your Will at home as on your death your executors would need a Court Order to gain access to your box.
 The secure vault where your safe-deposit box is housed is unlikely to be open 24/7.
 So you should keep at home any documents that may need to be produced in an emergency.
 This would include for example the original document for a Power of Attorney.
 Cash should not be kept in a safe-deposit box as their contents are specifically excluded from federal compensation schemes (e.g. US Federal Deposit Insurance Corporation).